openforcefield/openff-bespokefit/docs/users/theory.md

 A hypothetical TYK2 ligand, highlighting each rotatable bond as identified by the default BespokeFit workflow.
 :::

-By default, we define a 'rotatable bond' as any bond that is not in a ring, and is between two non-terminal, not triple-bonded atoms.
-See the [bespoke workflow factory chapter](workflow_chapter) for details on overriding this definition.
+By default, we define a 'rotatable bond' as any bond that is not in a ring, and is between two 'non-terminal', not triple-bonded atoms.
+Any atoms that are bonded to at least two other non-hydrogen atoms are considered to be non-terminal.
+See the [bespoke workflow factory chapter](workflow_chapter) for details on overriding this definition of a 'rotatable bond'.

 ## Fragmentation